Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

 {% image
     src="dairenbana.jpg"
-    alt="Three hanafuda cards: the first, with a red ribbon with writing on it, has a background consisting of a wave pattern; the second, with a red ribbon without writing, has a diagonal-striped background; and the third, with a blue ribbon, has a hatched background." %}
+    alt="Three hanafuda cards: the first, with a red ribbon with writing on it, has a background consisting of a wave pattern, the second, with a red ribbon without writing, has a diagonal-striped background, and the third, with a blue ribbon, has a hatched background." %}
 Three cards showing the different backgrounds for each type of <span lang="ja-Latn">tanzaku</span> card.
 {% imageEnd %}